RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 • TPA calls at 11:45 AM.
 Goes to voicemail.
 Job assigned to the next firm on the list by 11:52 AM.

-• Owner takes a week off.
-Discover on return that two large-loss jobs were missed.
-Calls it "the cost of vacation."
+• You take a week off, then discover two large-loss jobs were missed.
+It gets written off as "the cost of vacation."

 • Phone handled immediately by AI at any hour.
-Owner checks the dashboard once in the morning and sees 3 new jobs captured overnight.
+You check the dashboard once in the morning and see new jobs captured overnight.

 • Job fully qualified during intake.
 Loss Category identified, insurance carrier captured, address verified before crew is dispatched.